roberttoups/IPv4Toolbox/README.md

 ## Description

-Module to simplify the manipulation, discovery, and testing of IPv4 Addresses .
+Module to simplify the manipulation, discovery, and testing of IPv4 Addresses.

 ## How to deploy from the PowerShell Gallery